0xAnto/omnipay-contracts/README.md

+# OmniPay

-This Repo contains the contracts deployed for omnipay
+> This Repo contains the contracts deployed for omnipay

 | Network         | USDC                                       | NFT                                        |
 | --------------- | ------------------------------------------ | ------------------------------------------ |